TweetBoost: Influence of Social Media on NFT Valuation: Data Collection and Analysis

 \subsubsection{Delay between posts on Twitter and OpenSea}

 Next, we analyzed the time delay between the NFT creation date on OpenSea and its mention on Twitter.
 We plot the histogram of the delay between asset creation on OpenSea and its promotion on Twitter in Fig.~\ref{fig:timelag}.
 The distribution of the time delay approximately follows a log normal distribution.
 Such distribution has been observed in other studies on online information spread~\cite{doerr_lognormal_2013} and inter-activity times~\cite{interactivity}.
 The inter-activity time is the duration between two consecutive tasks, like addition of followers on social media or sending of emails~\cite{interactivity}.
-We also analyzed the impact the delay can have on the asset value.
-However, we found no significant correlation ($\rho$ \textless 0.05) between asset value and time-delay.
+We also analyzed the impact, the delay can have on the asset value but we found no significant correlation ($\rho$ $<$ 0.05).